UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

 !!! example "**Challenge 1.** Log in and Configure MATLAB."

-    #.
-Log into your chosen HPC cluster if you have not already.
+    1. Log into your chosen HPC cluster if you have not already.
-    #.
-Load the newest version of MATLAB (find with ``ml spider MATLAB``).
+    2. Load the newest version of MATLAB (find with ``ml spider MATLAB``).
 Note that on Dardel it has a prerequisite which you must load first, and that only the matlab/r2024a-ps (prerequisite PDC/23.12) allows access from the shell/terminal without you having to give your own Mathworks credentials.
-    #.
-On the command line, run ``configCluster.sh`` on HPC2N or ``configCluster.sh <project-id>`` on UPPMAX/LUNARC.
+    3. On the command line, run ``configCluster.sh`` on HPC2N or ``configCluster.sh <project-id>`` on UPPMAX/LUNARC.
 Run configCluster inside MATLAB on the terminal at NSC.
 You do not do ``configCluster`` at PDC.
+You also do not run ``configCluster`` at C3SE.

 ## MATLAB terminal interface